tranquilit/WAPT-Documentation/source/security/enable-check-certificate.rst

 .. hint::

-   To quickly and easily enable verification of the https certificate, you can use the Pinning method
+   To quickly and easily enable verification of the https certificate, you can use the *Pinning* method.

 Pinning the certificate
 -----------------------